joshualmitchell/joshualmitchell.github.io/_posts/2020-04-16-project-management-for-people-who-like-flow-and-hate-project-management.md

 ### Housekeeping mode

 Each of these steps can be done in isolation (depending on what needs to be done), but to keep things running smoothly, they should be done, in order, at some regular interval.
-Ideas and tasks come when they come, but I do labeling and prioritization happen everyday in the evening to reinforce the habit.
+Ideas and tasks come when they come, but I do labeling and prioritization every week day in the evening to reinforce the habit.

 Let's talk about each stage of the CLP (I remember it as "clap") pipeline: